-The picture emphasizes the fact that Vivien Leigh is not only beautiful
+This picture emphasizes the fact that Vivien Leigh is not only

-but a major talent as well.
-In some ways, the character of Lady Emma
+beautiful but a major talent, too.
+In some ways, the character of Lady

-Hamilton does resemble Miss Leigh's earlier role of Scarlett O'Hara,
+Emma Hamilton does resemble Leigh's earlier role of Scarlett O'Hara,

-but this is not a stretch when one considers the actress is often
+but this is not surprising when one considers the actress is often

 typecast as the scheming vixen.